 Consultant

-clinical psychologists.
+Clinical Psychologists are highly experienced Chartered Clinical Psychologists.
 This is the highest grade in the NHS.

 Chartered

-Clinical Psychologists are clinical psychologists who
+Clinical Psychologists are Clinical Psychologists who

-have earned their Chartered Membership of
+have earned their Chartered Membership of the Division of Clinical

-Society.
-They adhere to strict professional
+Psychology of the British Psychological Society.
+They adhere to strict

-standards and are expected to engage in Continuing Professional
+professional standards and are expected to engage in Continuing

 Clinical